-- 1. We believe all youth, regardless of race, ethnicity, gender, faith, orientation, interests, or abilities, deserve a place where they can thrive and achieve a better future.
-Edgar County 4-H is committed to eliminating any instance of discrimination or inequity within our program to support opportunity for all youth. - Any girl or boy who is between the ages of 5-7 years of age on or before September 1 of the current 4-H year may enroll in Cloverbuds.
+- 1. Any person, regardless of race, color, religion, gender, national origin, ancestry, marital status, familial status, sexual orientation, or disability may participate in 4-H programs.
+Youth who are eight years of age or in the third grade and have not reached their nineteenth birthday on or before September 1 of the current 4-H year may enroll in a 4-H club. - Any girl or boy who is between the ages of 5-7 years of age on or before September 1 of the current 4-H year may enroll in Cloverbuds.
 4-H Cloverbuds may participate at the 4-H Fair as non-competitive exhibitors.
 Cloverbuds are not eligible for premium funds. - 3.
 A \$20 4-H program fee will be applied to members who participate in the 4-H program.
 Fee waivers are provided to any youth who would be unable to participate due to financial reasons.
 No child will be denied the opportunity to participate in 4-H due to his/her inability to pay the program fee. - 4.
 A member may enroll in more than one county, but may only receive 4-H premium money in one of those counties.
 Youth not residing in Edgar County may enroll in Edgar County 4-H; however, the member must meet the county attendance policy in order to participate in the fair and auctions.
-A shared membership agreement form must be completed, signed, and submitted to each of the counties for approval before enrollment is approved. - 5.
+A shared membership agreement form must be completed, signed and submitted to each of the counties for approval. - 5.
 4-H membership may not be terminated during the 4-H year without that member's knowledge and due process.
 Participation in activities may be restricted due to behavior or ethical misconduct.
 Members will be notified in advance, when possible, when such restrictions will be enforced. - 6.
 Tenure of membership refers to the cumulative number of "4-H years" in which the member is enrolled regardless of the location of that membership. - 7.
-4-H'ers must attend a minimum number of meetings in order to be a member in good standing and be able to exhibit at the 4-H Fair.
-First year members joining on or before April 1 will be required to attend one (1) meeting.
-College members must attend one (1) meeting.
-All other members must attend a minimum of two (2) meetings.
-2021-2022 4-H year requirements are subject to change based upon COVID guidelines throughout the 4-H season.
-Members shall participate as part of their county 4-H responsibilities in the following activities each year: - a) Pork Chop BBQ Bash (BBQ prep the Thursday before BBQ day) - b) Pork Chop BBQ (held on the 4th Saturday in June) - c) 4-H Fair Clean Up/Preparation Day (as scheduled)
+4-H'ers must attend a minimum number of meetings in order to be a member in good standing and be able to show/exhibit at the 4-H fair.
+First year members joining on or before April 1 will be required to attend two (2) meetings.
+College aged members must attend one (1) meeting.
+All other members must attend a minimum of three (3) meetings.
+Members are expected to participate in as part of their community club's responsibilities the following events: - a) Pork Chop BBQ Bash (BBQ prep the Thursday before BBQ day) - b) Pork Chop BBQ (held on the 4th Saturday in June) - c) Fair Clean Up/Preparation Day (as scheduled)